 Scientists continue to seek signs of life outside our solar system, but how will they know when they find it?

 Astronomers announced Wednesday they had found seven Earth-sized planets orbiting a star 39 light-years away.
-Three of the planets lie within the "habitable zone," a theoretical range in which liquid water could exist.
+Three of the planets lie within the "habitable zone," a theoretical range in which liquid water could exist on a planet's surface.

 - What worlds are out there?
 A field guide to exoplanets